Alley Broussard

-Alley Joseph Broussard III (born September 6, 1983) is a former college football running back for the LSU Tigers football team of Louisiana State University, and the Missouri Southern Lions football team of Missouri Southern State University.
+Alley Joseph Broussard III (born September 6, 1983) is an American former college football running back for the LSU Tigers and the Missouri Southern Lions.
 He was a part of LSU's 2003 team that won the BCS National Championship.
 Against Ole Miss in 2004, Broussard rushed for 250 yards, setting the LSU single-game rushing record.
 The record stood until 2016, when it was surpassed by a 284-yard performance from Leonard Fournette, also against Ole Miss.

 Early life

 Broussard was born in Lafayette, Louisiana to Alley Jr. and Liz Broussard.
 He played football at Acadiana High School in Scott, Louisiana.
 In 2001, he rushed for a school single-game record 321 yards against New Iberia, and in 2002 set school records with six touchdowns and 36 points against Carencro.
 He rushed for 2,252 yards and 25 touchdowns as a junior and 1,910 yards and 27 touchdowns as a senior.
 Broussard was rated by Rivals.com as the fourth best running back prospect in the nation for the class of 2003.